Integral to martial traditions is the association with personal growth and fulfillment. Ancient masters were

 There are monsters and demons and there is evil, and there is good, hope and salvation.

-else tells you they are.
+somebody else tells you they are.

 Militaries have long known the value of their forces having a perceived superiority and supremacy over the opponent.
-This translated to converting the opposing nation, group, or entity into
+This translated to converting the opposing nation, group, or entity

-term used interchangeably with demonizing, the latter, an aspect of the former.
+a term used interchangeably with demonizing, the latter, an aspect of the former.